PixelCrafters/StartupHealthCheck/README.md

 After you have your database schema set up, you can begin running tests with either RSpec (https://github.com/rspec/rspec) or Cucumber (http://cukes.info).

-To run Cucumber
+To run Cucumber:
 ```
   cucumber
 ```

-To run RSpec
+To run RSpec:
 ```
   rspec spec
 ```